Manually Validate Extracted Data: Extraction Validation

 Info box field

-1. Preview of the selected value on the document, allows to quickly check read value vs. field value in case of e.g. low recognition (OCR) confidence
+1. A preview of the selected value on the document (useful for quickly comparing the read value to the actual text in case of low OCR confidence).

 2. Field status and any open error or warning messages.